 Prevention is the key to keeping your pet healthy!
 PetStar Animal Care recommends a comprehensive semi-annual physical exam.
 A thorough physical exam can detect a variety of illnesses and prevent potential catastrophic diseases.
 Your pet will live a longer and healthier life through the early detection, diagnosis and treatment of complications.

 In addition to the semi-annual comprehensive physical exam, PetStar veterinarians recommend performing an intestinal parasite screening every six months, and heartworm testing every year.
-We recommend a Bordetella vaccine every six months and DAPPL4 once every year.
-The Rabies vaccine is required by law once every 3 years in a fully vaccinated pet.
-We will also ensure that your canine companion is current on our recommended heartworm, internal and external parasite preventatives, such as: Advantage Multi, Comfortis, Bravecto, Trifexis and ProHeart.
+We recommend a Bordetella vaccine once every year and Leptospirosis once every year.
+The DAPP is recommended once every three years.
+The Rabies vaccine is required by law once every three years in a fully vaccinated pet.
+We will also ensure that your canine companion is current on our recommended heartworm, internal and external parasite preventatives, such as: Advantage Multi, Bravecto, Trifexis and ProHeart.

 In addition to the semi-annual comprehensive physical exam, PetStar veterinarians recommend performing an intestinal parasite screening every six months.
-We recommend annual FeLV/FIV/heartworm testing.
-We recommend yearly RCCP and Leukemia vaccines.
-The Rabies vaccine is required by law once every 3 years in a fully vaccinated pet.
+We recommend annual FeLV/FIV/heartworm testing for at-risk pets.
+We recommend HCP vaccination once every three years and Leukemia vaccination once every two years for at-risk pets.
+The Rabies vaccine is required by law once every three years in a fully vaccinated pet.
 We will ensure that your cat is current on PetStar’s recommended feline heartworm, intestinal parasite, and flea preventative, Revolution.

 Age: Just a Number?